gkoumasd/multimodal/README.md

-This repository include text-based and visual-models for computing textual and visual similarity respectively.
+This repository includes text-based and visual-models for computing textual and visual similarity respectively.